Grandma and grandchild enjoy time together.

 CLT Senior Management Team

-Natasha is the Director of Real Estate and Asset Management at CLT.
-She is responsible for overseeing all CLT buildings, including those co-ops in the transition from development to fully occupied buildings.
-She leads a team of property, site and co-op managers, and maintenance and administration staff to ensure buildings are set up to run effectively in the key areas of building administration, property and asset management, co-op governance and co-op education.
-Natasha has over 15 years of experience in property management, including eight years working with co-operative housing with CHF BC, CLT’s parent organization.
+Natasha is the Managing Director of Housing Operations at CLT.
+She is responsible for overseeing the CLT portfolio and transition projects from development to fully occupied buildings that includes marketing, lease-up, co-op governance and education support.
+She leads a team of property and building managers, maintenance technicians, caretakers, and administration staff .
+She is responsible to ensure buildings run effectively in the key areas of asset and property management and building operations in a collaborative environment working with project stakeholders.
+Natasha has over 16 years of experience in residential, commercial and special purpose property management, including 5 years working with co-operative housing with CHF BC, CLT’s parent organization.

 CHF BCA stronger place for community.